 Litigation discovery will move from archive inhibitor to archive driver.
 Legal opinion and corporate practice will abandon the "delete all" approach to e-mail and other key records, recognizing that a complete and readily-accessed record typically reduces risk and limits the cost of legal discovery.
-Discovery and compliance requirements
+Discovery and

 will accelerate the move toward saving more data for longer periods as a matter of good policy.

 Yes, storage will keep getting cheaper.
 And cheap storage will enable companies to cost-effectively store more data for longer periods.
 This is a good thing.

 To take full advantage of these trends, companies must develop intelligent archiving policies, processes and infrastructure that reflect their business needs as well as their legal discovery and regulatory compliance requirements.